 On one side, the banknote depicts Parliament House, Canberra, denoting the role of parliament.
 The forecourt mosaic based on the painting, Possum and Wallaby Dreaming, 1985 by Michael Nelson Jagamara is shown, along with an aerial plan view of the building.

-Since Australian banknotes were first issued in 1913, they have portrayed the reigning monarch.
-Her Majesty Queen Elizabeth II first appeared on an Australian banknote in 1953 when she was portrayed on the £1 banknote.
+On the other side, a portrait of Her Majesty Queen Elizabeth II is shown, denoting the role of the monarch within the system of constitutional monarchy.
+Since 1923, Australian banknotes have portrayed the reigning monarch.
+Queen Elizabeth II first appeared on an Australian banknote in 1953 when she was portrayed on the £1 banknote.
 A new portrait was commissioned for the $1 banknote, first issued in 1966, and a third portrait was drawn for the $5 banknote issued in 1992, based on a photograph from 1984.
-The portrait of the Queen on the new banknote, first issued in 2016, has been redrawn from the same photograph.
+The portrait of the Queen on the new banknote has been redrawn from the same photograph.
 Technological advances mean more detail can be achieved in the design and the portrait on the new banknote more closely resembles the original photograph.